nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - encounter - a reference to the context in which the list was created (the inpatient stay)
 - date - when the list was prepared
 - source - who or what defined the list
-- entry - a reference to the MedicationStatement resource entry
+- entry - a reference to the MedicationStatement Resource entry
 - flag - the type of medication entry (additional, discontinued etc.)

 ## MedicationStatement ##